c-frame/aframewiki/en/pages/multiuser.md

 ### [Hubs](https://hubsfoundation.org/)

+A complete shared virtual world implementation including voice and text chat, avatar selection, media playback, and (under development) Behavior Graphs allowing users to import interactive objects.
-A complete shared virtual world implementation, with good support for personal computer and mobile users.
+Good support for personal computers, mobile and headsets.
-Content management tools allow building worlds without code, and without running your own synchronization server.
+Content management tools (Spoke & Blender Exporter) allow building worlds without code.

-However, adding A-Frame components requires running your own synchronization server or using Hubs Cloud, to serve a custom client.
+Requires you to run your own server on a Kubernetes cluster (which can be managed by your provider).
-Uses forked versions of A-Frame and NAF, so compatibility with 3rd-party components is far from guaranteed.
+Uses forked, ancient versions of A-Frame and NAF, so compatibility with 3rd-party components is far from guaranteed.

-Supports multiple instances of a room configuration.
+Supports multiple instances of a scene, and changing the scene of a room.

 ### [A-Frame Croquet Component](https://github.com/NikolaySuslov/aframe-croquet-component)